Nusky-cloud/ebi-person-management-ui/README.md

-# Web app for person management
+# Web app for EBI person management

-This repository contains the web app for person management.
+This repository contains the web app for EBI person management.
 You can create, update, view and delete person data using this web app.

 **NOTE :** Before running this web app, you need to run the **REST API** from the repository : https://github.com/Nusky-cloud/ebi-masterdata-person-api.git